-In OSR, learning a representation space that provides both instance-specific and semantic features is also crucial to achieve better open set and closed set performance.
-In this research, we analyze the representation space for different temperature values on both losses.
-Based on our analysis, we formulate a novel temperature scheduling scheme for temperature modulated representation learning.
-We find temperature modulation with the proposed scheduling is beneficial to create more compact clusters for representing closed set classes, while keeping more open set examples distant from these clusters, resulting in overall better representations.
+In OSR, learning a representation space that provides both instance-specific and semantic features is also crucial to achieve improved open set and closed set performance.
+In this research, we analyze the representation space for different temperature scaling factors on both losses in an open set scenario.
+Based on the analysis, we propose novel temperature schedules for temperature modulated representation learning.
+We find temperature modulation with the proposed schedules is beneficial to create more compact clusters for representing the closed set classes, while keeping open set examples more distant from these clusters, resulting in overall improved representations.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a novel temperature scheduling (TS) scheme called the negative cosine scheduling (NegCosSch) for temperature modulated representation learning.
-The scheme can be seamlessly integrated into any existing OSR algorithm, with both the CE and the losses based on contrastive learning, without any computational overhead.
-We show performance improvements on both the regular OSR benchmarks and the SSBs. \item We further integrate our method with a few existing methods for OSR and show a significant boost in their performance. \item Our scheduling demonstrates strong performance improvements for the tougher SSBs over the baselines on both the closed set and the open set problems.
-We show that our scheme brings out stronger improvements with an increased number of training classes when the task becomes more difficult for the baseline model.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We analyze the effects of temperature scaling in an open set scenario, using a number of TSs, including our novel negative cosine schedule (NegCosSch), to explore temperature modulated representation learning.
+We find that the proposed schedules, even simple linear schedules, demonstrate better open and closed set performance compared to the usual constant temperature baselines and possible other schedules. \item Our schedules can be seamlessly integrated into any existing OSR loss, such as the CE, the losses based on contrastive learning and the ARPL loss by \citet{chen2021adversarial}, without any computational overhead.
+We show significant performance improvements on the TinyImageNet benchmark and the SSBs. \item Our strategy demonstrates strong performance improvements for the tougher SSBs over the baselines for both the closed set and the open set problems.
+We show that our scheme achieves stronger improvements with an increased number of training classes when the task becomes more difficult for the baseline model.

 \end{itemize}